-Power engineers are electrical engineers who specialise in areas where high voltages of electricity are generated, transmitted, or used.
+Power engineers are electrical engineers who specialize in areas where high voltages of electricity are generated, transmitted, or used.

 In Australia, power is generated for most customers at major coal-fired or hydro generating stations.
-There are also growing numbers of wind and solar generating installation.
+There are also growing numbers of wind and solar generating installations.

 The power engineers' roles in power generation can be to:

-- design and implement a 20kW solar panel system for remote supply, or
+design and implement a 20kW solar panel system for the remote supply, or

 Specialist fields for power engineers in power applications include power electronics.
 This field uses high-power electronic devices and computer controls to enable energy from DC (direct current) sources, such as fuel cells or solar cells, to supply energy to the main power grid.
 Power electronics are also used to generate variable frequency voltages that will change the speed of large motors, such as those that drive electric locomotives.

 Electrical power leaves power stations at very high voltages of about 500 kilovolts (kV).
 This is transmitted over networks of lines to cities and towns.
 Within cities and towns, substations reduce the voltage in stages - 132 kV, 33kV, then 11 or 22kV, and finally to the 240 volts for use in homes and business.

 Power engineers are employed in line design, line maintenance, incident investigations (eg. storm damage), and in developing design and maintenance standards and network management strategies.
 Working in transmission and distribution, power engineers also deal with the general public, local government, and state government agencies regarding the impact of lines on the environment, the selection of line routes, and managing the vegetation (trees) near power lines.

 Major projects that power engineers are employed to design and construct include transmission lines, zone substations, communications and SCADA systems.
 It could also include a major refurbishment of existing plant.
 The work activities include design, construction and project management.
 Often, power engineers are engaged in several projects at one time, so good time-management and prioritising skills are necessary to deliver projects on time.